RadLikeWhoa/Countable/README.md

 Countable takes the value from an HTML element and counts paragraphs, words and characters.
 Those numbers are then returned in an object, accessible by a single parameter in the callback function.
 In the above example, `counter` holds all numbers returned from Countable.

+## Browser Support

+Countable has been tested in Chrome (latest), Safari (latest), Firefox (latest), Opera (latest) and Internet Explorer (7+).
+It is built to support both newer and older browsers.
+Should you find an error, please submit [an isssue](https://github.com/RadLikeWhoa/Countable/issues) describing the error, including your browser version and operating system.

 ## About the Author

 My name is [Sacha Schmid](http://sachaschmid.ch).
 I'm a front-end engineer from Switzerland.
 I am the creator of [SSGS](http://github.com/RadLikeWhoa/SSGS) and [other open source projects](http://github.com/RadLikeWhoa).